dortania/oc-laptop-guide-legacy/prepare-install-macos/clover-template.md

 ## The Config.plist in a Nutshell

-Before continuing, you need a bit of knowledge about the config.plist which is a structured text document \(XML\) that provides CLOVER with the instructions that it needs to customize your laptop to boot and use macOS.
+Before continuing, you need a bit of knowledge about the config.plist which is a structured text document \(XML\) that provides OpenCore with the instructions that it needs to customize your laptop to boot and use macOS.
 It is a complex, and sometimes daunting dictionary of key value pairs.
 There are a variety of tools available to help configure it, here are a few to help get you started.

 **ProperTree** - This is a cross platform plist editor written by CorpNewt that works on Windows, Linux, and macOS.
 It's a very simple, but very powerful tool that simplifies changing parameters while also helping ensure you don't break formatting rules.